bahrus/pdpu/README.md

 ##  But what if the way my elements should display isn't related to how data should flow?

-Not that we are suggesting, in the markup above, the use of the CSS grid (display: grid).
+Note that we are suggesting, in the markup above, the use of the CSS grid (display: grid).
 The CSS grid allows you to specify where each element inside the CSS Grid container should be displayed.

 It appears that the css flex/grid doesn't count elements with display:none as columns or rows.
 So all the non visual components could use an attribute, nv (non visual) and apply a style for them, i.e.: